klee/klee/tools/klee-stats/README.md

 ##Info
 klee-stats is a script to help interpret data outputted by klee.
 It is used with a corresponding config file and heavily uses Python's eval and exec capabilities.
 The config file follows the Windows INI structure however in the key-value pairs, the values are stored as segments of Python code.

-To use a custom config file, it must be named override.config and must be in the current working directory from where klee-stats was run.
+To use a custom temporary config file, it must be named override.config and must be in the current working directory from where klee-stats was run.
+This will override any config information given or automatically chosen by klee-stats.

+Config files can be saved by being placed in the stat-configs directory.
+If placed in this directory, the files must be of the format "{name}.config" where {name} is the given config name.
+This config can then be used when running klee-stats by giving the flag "--config={name}".
+Note: Make currently doesn't keep the bin folder up to date with changes.
+It may be necessary to perform a `make clean` before performing a `make` inorder to get the config files to build correctly

 ##Prerequisites
 As this script uses python, python must be installed.
 Furthermore, it uses the tabulate library therefore it depends on tabulate being installed.
 This can be done by installing tabulate from the pip manager, as the root user.
 The following line should install tabulate if tabulate is not installed: